dartoos-dev/eo_color/README.md

 Except for the _White_ and _Black_ classes, there is always a corresponding "plural" class for each color class — accent colors included — that implements the _Swatch_ interface.
-For example, the declaration `Greys().colors` retrieves 10 shades of grey; the higher the index, the darker the color.
+For example, the command `Greys().colors` retrieves 10 shades of grey; the higher the index, the darker the color.

 For a red color gradient: